navi-language/website/learn.md

 ## Block

-Blocks are a collection of statements enclosed by `{}` for limiting the scope of variables and for grouping statements together.
+Blocks are a collection of statements enclosed by `{}` for limiting the scope of variables and for grouping statements.

 ```nv
 test "access variable after block scope" {